djvolz/ValhallaLights/README.md

 #####TODO:
 - Add beagle bone files
 - Describe which wires get plugged into beagle bone GPIO (ground and like port 8, I think)
+- Video of lights working at the bar
+- Usage instructions
+- Run table of contents generator on this file

 ####Hardware in our Setup:
 - Raspberry Pi